Let’s talk about boiled eggs in the Instant Pot. The 5-5-5 method for boiled eggs is the key to perfect boiled eggs.

 We’re in it about 15-minutes at this point.

 This will halt the cooking process of the eggs.
 (This is where MacKenzie had issues.
 She waited a little bit before moving the eggs.
-They are fine, they just have that blue-gray ring around the yolk).
+They are fine, they just have that blue-green ring around the yolk).

-Then you just peel.
+Then you just peel eggs.

 I seriously crack the shell on the counter and pull it apart and the shell comes off in two complete parts.